 Then, I found JadeBloom and Rocky Mountain Oils.

-I just thought this would be a good test for all of them.
+I just thought this would be a good test for all of the following essential oils.
 I hope you enjoy the results.
 Feel free to ask questions in the comments.

-How I tested the essential oils for pain relief
+How I tested the benefits of essential oils for pain relief

-So, on days that I was sore, I’d just add some to each side, test them side by side on my body.
+So, on days that I was sore, I’d just add some to each side, test them side by side on my body for muscular pain.

-Doterra Essential oil for muscle pain & soreness
+Doterra Essential oil for muscle pain relief & soreness

 I used their Deep Blue and really liked it.